501 - Live at Bass Concert Hall (Austin Night 1)

 the sources for this story that we used are an article from the Great Texas Monthly

-entitled Forgery, Texas Style, by a writer named Gregory Curtis, and then an article from the New York Times called Lone Star Fakes by Lisa Belkin, and an article from the Antiques Road Show subpage
+entitled Forgery, Texas Style, by a writer named Gregory Curtis.
+And then an article from the New York Times called Lone Star Fakes by Lisa Belkin.

-on their website called Who Faked the Texas Independent Documents by Sarah Kay Elliott.
+on their website called Who Faked the Texas Independent Documents by Sarah K. Elliott.

-You know when Antiques Roadshows getting in on this shit, it is serious.
+You know when Antiques Roadshow's getting in on this shit, it is serious.
+Yeah.

 So Texana is, I've never heard of it.